ethereum/web3.py/docs/contracts.rst

           '_transactionData': b'',
           '_debatingPeriod': 604800,
           '_newCurator': True})

 ContractCaller
 --------------

 .. py:class:: ContractCaller

-The :py:class:``ContractCaller`` class provides an API to call functions in a contract.
+The ``ContractCaller`` class provides an API to call functions in a contract.
 This class is not to be used directly, but instead through ``Contract.caller``.

 There are a number of different ways to invoke the ``ContractCaller``.